djimenezsanchez/NaroNet/README.md

 ```
 In the 'Raw_Data/Images' folder we expect multiplex image data consisting of multi-page '.tiff' files with one channel/marker per page.
 In the 'Raw_Data/Experiment_Information' two files are expected:
 * Channels.txt contains per row the name of each marker/channel present in the multiplex image.
 In case the name of the row is 'None' it will be ignored and not loaded from the raw image.
+See example [file](https://github.com/djimenezsanchez/NaroNet/blob/main/examples/Channels.txt) or example below:
 ```bash
 Marker_1
 Marker_2